JarmoKukkola/LastDo/README.md

 # LastDo
-LastDo is a highly customizable alarm, reminder, timer and stopwatch for Android.
-It is designed to make task management fun and effective.
-It contains over 100 themes and plenty of customization for needs of most people.

-The source code will be released in the near future.
+LastDo is the ultimate life organizer app for Android.

+It has the following features

+* Alarm
+* Reminder
+* Notepad
+* Time
+* Stopwatch
+* File sharing between Android devices
+* Over 100 themes

+All the features are designed to be practical and highly customizable.